Freshman's dream: History and alternate names

 The history of the term "freshman's dream" is somewhat unclear.
 In a 1940 article on modular fields, Saunders Mac Lane quotes Stephen Kleene's remark that a knowledge of (a + b)^{2} = a^{2} + b^{2} in a field of characteristic 2 would corrupt freshman students of algebra.
 This may be the first connection between "freshman" and binomial expansion in fields of positive characteristic.
 Since then, authors of undergraduate algebra texts took note of the common error.
-The first actual attestation of the phrase "freshman's dream" seems to be in Hungerford's graduate algebra textbook (1974), where he quotes McBrien.
+The first actual attestation of the phrase "freshman's dream" seems to be in Hungerford's graduate algebra textbook (1974), where he states that the name is "due to" Vincent O. McBrien.
 Alternative terms include "freshman exponentiation", used in Fraleigh (1998).
 The term "freshman's dream" itself, in non-mathematical contexts, is recorded since the 19th century.

 Since the expansion of (x + y)^{n} is correctly given by the binomial theorem, the freshman's dream is also known as the "child's binomial theorem" or "schoolboy binomial theorem".